Main Content

 Last year, thinking we were going to remain in our home for many years, we refinanced to combine our first and second loans and to take advantage of a lower interest rate.
 Our home appraised for $950,000.
 Zillow says my home is worth $933,000.

-I have an opportunity to move up north for a new job and the Realtor® who sold us the home told us we should list it for $869,000 and it should sell between $850,000 to $900,000.
-Because I have three different values, I am confused over what’s the best way for us to arrive at our asking price?
+I have an opportunity to move north for a new job, and the Realtor who sold us the home told us we should list it for $869,000, and it should sell between $850,000 and $900,000.
+Because I have three different values, I am confused about the best way to arrive at our asking price.
 Daniel

 Dear Daniel,

-Surprisingly pricing your home is one of a Realtors® most difficult tasks.
-Proper pricing is more art than science; it requires that your real estate agent take into account current market conditions.
+Surprisingly, pricing your home is one of a Realtor’s most difficult tasks.
+Proper pricing is more art than science; your real estate agent must consider current market conditions.
 In both an escalating and declining market, recent sales are not as indicative of the current market.
-In an escalating market it is critical that your Realtor® carefully examine similar homes which recently opened escrow.
-Homes which sold quickly, likely sold at asking price or above, while the homes that languished on the market likely sold under the list price.
-In a declining market your agent should carefully examine active listings and those recently expired and cancelled.
-What sold several months ago is not as telling as what didn’t sell last month and your current competition.
+In an escalating market, it is critical that your Realtor carefully examine similar homes that recently opened escrow.
+Homes that sold quickly, likely sold at asking price or above, while the homes that languished on the market likely sold under the list price.
+In a declining market, your agent should carefully examine active listings and those recently expired and cancelled.
+What sold several months ago and your current competition is not as telling as what didn’t last month.

 How not to Price your Home:

 Online estimates are fun and usually accurate within 15%.
-The computer is unable to take into account your home’s condition, updates and location versus those of recent similar sales.
-The computer can’t factor in a freeway close location or that your neighbors 20,000 square foot lot was mostly hillside and not usable.
+However, the computer is unable to take into account your home’s condition, updates, and location versus those of recent similar sales.
+It can’t factor in a freeway-close location or that your neighbor’s 20,000-square-foot lot was mostly hillside and not usable.

 Appraisals: Your home is worth what a buyer is willing to pay.
-An appraiser typically compares your home to similar homes which sold in the last 3-6 months.
-The appraiser is looking backward in time, while your Realtor® will be looking forward to determine what a willing buyer will pay for your home today, not six months ago.
+An appraiser compares your home to similar homes sold in the last 3-6 months.
+The appraiser is looking back in time, while your Realtor will look forward to determining what a willing buyer will pay for your home today, not six months ago.

-Your Realtor® should be able to provide the most accurate estimate of what a buyer would be willing to pay (your home’s value).
+Your Realtor should be able to provide the most accurate estimate of what a buyer would be willing to pay (your home’s value).
 If you doubt your agent, you can ask another real estate agent for a second opinion.
-Or you can share your concerns with your Realtor® and ask that she bring in a couple of other agents from her office and you can gather their opinions of value as well.
+Or you can share your concerns with your Realtor and ask that she bring in a couple of other agents from her office, and you can gather their opinions of value.

 Leave a Reply